Academic Policies & Standards

 Academic Suspension

 When on continued academic notice, a student receiving a semester and cumulative GPA below 2.0 in a subsequent semester shall be placed on academic suspension.
 The student shall be immediately dropped from enrollment in all current semester classes and a registration hold shall be placed on the student’s record.
 The student shall be suspended for a minimum of one full semester.
-During this time the student is expected to resolve all academic problems that led to the academic suspension.
+During this time, the student is expected to resolve all academic problems that led to the academic suspension.

-To re-enroll at the University, a student must submit a Petition for Academic Suspension Review to the Academic Support Committee.
+To re-enroll at the university, a student must submit a Petition for Academic Suspension Review to the Academic Support Committee.
 This committee will make suggestions for specific customized interventions to be approved by the Academic Standards Committee.
-A decision shall then be rendered as to whether, and under what conditions, the student may continue to study at the University.
+A decision shall then be rendered as to whether, and under what conditions, the student may continue to study at the university.
 The student must complete the requirements set forth by the Academic Standards Committee before the registration hold will be removed.

 Academic Notice Returning from Academic Suspension